 • redness skin(partial).

 Another common mistake among inexperienced dog breeders is to consider any increase in temperature, even a slight one, as a signal for action.
-During the day, it can fluctuate within one degree, and this is also considered the norm.
-However, if other signs are present in addition to hyperthermia, then a visit to veterinary clinic should not be postponed.
+During the day it can fluctuate within one degree, and this is also considered normal.
+However, if other signs are present in addition to hyperthermia, then a visit to veterinary clinic There's no point in postponing.

 What to do at home

-There is no single treatment regimen for hyperthermia, since it does not individual disease, but a symptom, and far from always it speaks of a pathology developing in the body of a dog.
+There is no single treatment regimen for hyperthermia, since it is not separate disease, but a symptom, and it does not always indicate a pathology developing in the dog’s body.

 Of course, you need to show the animal to a specialist in any case, but you can provide first aid at home.